Peanut Butter And Jelly Overnight Oats

 A jar of oatmeal with strawberries and a spoon.

-Thank you, Le Parfait America, for sponsoring this post
+Thank you, Le Parfait America, for sponsoring this post.

 Why You’ll Love This Recipe

-• Classic Flavors: Combines the delicious flavors of a classic PB&J sandwich in a healthy breakfast recipe.
+• Classic flavors: Combines the delicious flavors of a classic PB&J sandwich in a healthy breakfast recipe.

 • Convenience: Perfect for meal prep and busy mornings, this easy recipe is a great way to start your day.

 • Jelly: Use your favorite jam or homemade chia seed jam for a burst of flavor.
+This Raspberry Chia Jam tastes incredible in this recipe!

 Step-by-step Instructions